 5. You Need to Upgrade to Access Many Basic Forms and Schedules

-eSmart’s free filing option doesn’t offer access to many basic IRS forms – such as the 1099 series – or support for filing any schedules.
+eSmart’s free filing option doesn’t offer access to many basic IRS forms or support for filing any schedules.
 You need to upgrade at least to the Basic plan, and possibly pricier plans, to access more forms and schedules.
 By contrast, all three versions of TaxSlayer, including the free plan, offer access to every common IRS form and schedule.
-The majority of common forms are available with the basic version of TaxACT as well.

-While some people prefer to file their taxes using larger-screened devices, this is a pretty glaring omission in light of the fact that many people only use mobile phones or tablets for computing.
-H&R Block offers a mobile app that lets you upload documents to your return and check its status after filing, among other functions.
-TurboTax’s powerful mobile app is nearly identical to its desktop filing software.
+Despite its recent website redesign, eSmart Tax’s website isn’t particularly mobile-friendly.
+This is a pretty glaring omission in light of the fact that many people only use mobile phones or tablets for computing – including critical functions such as online tax preparation. eSmart’s competitors are years ahead of it in this regard – for instance, H&R Block offers a mobile app that lets you upload documents to your return and check its status after filing, among other functions, while TurboTax’s powerful mobile app is nearly identical to its desktop filing software.

 Though eSmart Tax might not have the name recognition of H&R Block or TurboTax, it’s backed by Liberty Tax, a bona fide tax preparation company.
 Liberty Tax appears to have fixed many of the limitations that plagued earlier versions of eSmart Tax, suggesting that it’s fully invested in the product.

 However, lingering functionality issues – particularly the difficulty I had with something as simple as creating an account – left a bad taste in my mouth.
 With so many proven alternatives out there, I’d definitely recommend shopping around before settling on eSmart, and you may want to jump ship at the first sign of trouble.